 However, you should consult a doctor before considering taking black seed supplements.

-The same year, the Bangladesh Journal of Pharmacology published a study which claims crude extracts of Nigella Sativa reduce damage to pancreatic cells responsible for insulin production.
+The same year, the Bangladesh Journal of Pharmacology published Healthline which claims crude extracts of Nigella Sativa reduce damage to pancreatic cells responsible for insulin production.
 And, as researchers believe, this could reduce the risk of type 1 diabetes.

 In 2011, the Journal of Endocrinology and Metabolism confirmed that thymoquinone in black seeds could increase the insulin sensitivity of liver cells.
 Also, it suggested it could prevent type 1 and type 2 diabetes.

-Even though the side effects of black seeds and their interaction with medication is not entirely clear, some say black seed oil can cause an allergic rash.
+Even though the side effects of black seeds and their interaction with medication are not entirely clear, some say black seed oil can cause an allergic rash.

 Moreover, the Memorial Sloan-Kettering Cancer Center warns intake of high doses of black seed herb caused kidney and liver damage in animals.

 So, they believe the same thing might happen in humans as well.
 Also, black seed supplements may reduce the intracellular concentration of codeine, erythromycin, cyclosporine, and other drugs.

 Therefore, it’s best to consult a doctor before considering this supplement for treating or preventing diabetes.
 Since the FDA doesn’t monitor the black seed supplement sale in the United States, ensure they have been tested for efficacy and safety.